DrLex0/FFCP-GCodeSnippets/README.md

 # G-code Snippets, Config and Scripts for Using PrusaSlicer (Slic3r) with the Flashforge Creator Pro

+[See my website](https://www.dr-lex.be/info-stuff/print3d-ffcp.html#slice_config) for main instructions on installing and using these files.

 This repository contains three things:

 ## G-code snippets